Interlibrary Loan, also known as ILL, is a service for obtaining materials (books, media, and journal articles) that the PLU Library does not own.

 - If PLU receives an invoice from the lending library for the replacement of overdue material, those fees will be passed along to the patron.
 There are no refunds.

-- Recently published books are too new and may not be shared.
+- Recently published books are too new and libraries want to keep new acquisitions for their local patrons

-- Rare, very old books, or archival materials are usually non-circulating.
+- Rare, very old books, or archival materials are usually non-circulating, maybe they aren’t allowed to leave their library

-- Dissertations and Master’s Theses are often held by one or two institutions and are non-circulating.
+- Dissertations and theses are often held only one institution and are non-circulating.
+However, some universities are publishing these online; check the university’s website.

 - Errors in the citation